Art = Action

 JUSTIN SULLIVAN/GETTY IMAGES | Forbes

 Nov.
-27, 2022 – In the lead-up to Georgia’s Senate Runoff election, VoteTree’s interactive art installation served as the backdrop for Sen. Raphael Warnock’s Souls to the Polls rally.
+27, 2022 – In GA’s 2nd Senate Runoff, VoteTree’s interactive art installation served as the backdrop for Sen. Raphael Warnock’s Souls to the Polls rally with Martin Luther King III, Henrietta Antoninin, Mayor Andre Dickens, and Andrew Young.

 The first day of statewide early voting was the largest in-person early voting day in Georgia’s history.